Rhoads-Lorah House and Barn

-The Rhoads-Lorah House and Barn, also known as the "Five Springs Farm," is an historic, American home and barn complex that is located in Amity Township, Berks County, Pennsylvania.
+The Rhoads-Lorah House and Barn, also known as the "Five Springs Farm," is an historic home and barn complex that is located in Amity Township, Berks County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 2007.

 History and architectural features

 Built circa 1830, the historic house is a 2 1/2-story, five-bay, limestone dwelling that was designed in the Georgian style and measures forty-two feet by twenty feet.
 It is attached to an earlier two-story, seventeen-foot by seventeen-foot, stone dwelling, making a "T"-shape.
 The stone barn was also built circa 1830, and measures sixty-six feet by forty-one feet.
 Also located on the property are a contributing springhouse, a drive-through corn crib, and a machinery shed.

-It was listed on the National Register of Historic Places in 2007.